JennEYoon/DeFi-ml/stockwiki/stockwiki.com/tasks-stockwiki.com.md

  * Do Sequential and Reinforcement learning -- for text reports, conference call voice analysis?
  * Body language reader -- for lying or uncomfortable, visual deep learning.

+### 8. Go to Market

+ * Post links to hacker-news, etc.
+ * Buy Google Ad dollars with $150 credit.
+.

 ## III.
 Unknowns and Risks

+ * Code can be copied by others
+    - move repo to private after going live.
+    - Can give interviewers permission to view repo privately.
+    - Add copyritht notice to repo.
 .

 ## IIV.
 Resources & Links